Defensive Model Expansion for Robust Bayesian Inference: Applications

 \subsection{Diagnosing Model Misspecification in Practice}

 We now show how to diagnose model misspecification in practice by analyzing data from the Medical Expenditure Panel Survey (MEPS, \citealp{cohen2009medical}).
-We consider a subset of the data from the 2011 survey containing 16,113 with the goal of predicting self-assessed health status.
+We consider a subset of the 2011 survey with 16,113 observations, with the goal of predicting self-assessed health status.
 We use Model NR with $Y_i$ representing the self-assessed health status of individual $i$ and $X_i$ representing the individual's age, body mass index (BMI), education level, income relative to the poverty line, region of the country, sex, marital status, race, seatbelt use, and smoking status.
+Although self-assessed health status is ordinal, here we use Model NR as a simple working Gaussian model for prediction and projection-based summarization; extending the same workflow to ordinal or logistic-style models is also possible.

-To illustrate the ability of the GBART model to default to a linear model when there is little data while also adapting to non-linearities and interactions in the data, we consider two analyses: one using a randomly selected sample of size of $N = 1000$ and one using a sample of size $N = 8000$.
+To illustrate the ability of the GBART model to default to a linear model when there is little data while also adapting to nonlinearities and interactions in the data, we consider two analyses: one using a randomly selected sample of size $N = 1000$ and one using a sample of size $N = 8000$.
 For both cases we monitor the summary $R^2$ of the projection onto a linear regression.
+All projection summaries reported below are in-sample summaries computed on the analyzed sample.
 To assess how closely the semiparametric Bernstein-von Mises result holds, we also monitor the posterior distribution of the coefficient of BMI.

 Results for the $N = 1000$ model are given in Figure~\ref{fig:meps1000}.
-We see that the model is shrunk very heavily towards a linear regression model, with the posterior summary $R^2$ being very close to $100\%$.
+We see that the model is shrunk very heavily toward a linear regression model, with the posterior summary $R^2$ being very close to $100\%$.
 The posterior distribution of the coefficient of BMI is also very close to the posterior from a parametric Bayesian linear model, indicating that the semiparametric Bernstein-von Mises approximation is accurate.
 Finally, the projected linear regression model gives predictions that are virtually indistinguishable from the full general BART model.
 This indicates that, at $N = 1000$, there is limited evidence of model misspecification so that the general BART model defaults to the linear model.

 By contrast, results for the $N = 8000$ model are given in Figure~\ref{fig:meps8000}.
 While the summary $R^2$ of the model is still quite high, we see that the linear regression model no longer captures all of the variability in the predictions.
 Nevertheless, the semiparametric Bernstein-von Mises result still appears to hold, with the projection parameter $\beta_{\text{BMI}}$ having a posterior distribution in agreement with the parametric linear regression.